antoniopotra/AMDb/README.md

 My own version of a movie tracking website, similar to IMDb/TMDb/Letterboxd.

-It uses a localhost database rather than an API.
+It uses a localhost PostgreSQL database.